mighdoll/thimbleberry/doc/Utilities.md

 [mosaic-cy]: https://github.com/mighdoll/thimbleberry/tree/main/cypress/component-test/Mosaic.cy.ts
 [cypress.config.ts]: https://github.com/mighdoll/thimbleberry/tree/main/cypress.config.ts

-Cypress component testing is handy way to develop and maintain shaders in a test supported style.
+Cypress component testing is a handy way to develop and maintain shaders in a test supported style.
 An example cypress configuration is in the Thimbleberry tree.

 Thimbleberry includes some useful examples and utilities for Cypress tests.